Blue yodeling: Elton Britt

 Also inspired by Jimmie Rodgers was Elton Britt (1913–1972), but he was to surpass his role model by far when it came to yodeling technique.
 Having grown up in a musical family, he emulated Rodgers as a teenager.
-In his enthusiasm, he is said to have joined Rodgers at one of his appearances on the Round-Up Show of Buffalo Bills Pawnee Bill in Oklahoma, where the latter recommended that he go to California.
+In his enthusiasm, he is said to have joined Rodgers at one of his appearances on the Round-Up Show of Buffalo Bill's star Pawnee Bill in Oklahoma, where Rodgers recommended that he go to California.
 When the two later met again in Hollywood, Rodgers is said to have recommended that Ralph Peer sign Britt, but this did not materialize.

-After various stops, Britt had his first major success as a solo artist in June 1934 with Chime Bells, accompanied on piano by Bob Miller, who had composed the song.
-Chime Bells is exemplary for Britt's yodeling style and at the same time for a certain break with the legacy of his role model Rodgers.
+After various stops, Britt had his first major success as a solo artist in June 1934 with "Chime Bells", accompanied on piano by Bob Miller, who had composed the song.
+"Chime Bells" is exemplary for Britt's yodeling style and at the same time for a certain break with the legacy of his role model Rodgers.
 Thematizing mountain lakes and the ringing of bells and stylistically kept in 6/8 time, it has nothing to do with blues or even country, but creates a "peculiar European feeling".
 Mainly, however, it served as a vehicle for Britt to demonstrate his yodeling by every trick in the book, described as "pyrotechnic" and "the world's highest yodeler".
 Indeed, alongside Roy Rogers, Britt is regarded as the yodeller who brought the complex, fast-singing and tumbling yodels to top form: "He set the gold standard."
-Both Britt and Roy Rogers covered Jimmie Rodgers' My Little Lady, which over time had become a test for advanced yodelers.
+Both Britt and Roy Rogers covered Jimmie Rodgers' "My Little Lady", which over time had become a test for advanced yodelers.
 In his version from 1928, Rodgers himself had limited himself to stretching out the word endings in the refrain "Hady-ee, my little lady-ee".
 At the same time, however, Britt managed not to let the yodeling "hang in the air" or conflict with the content of the song, just like Rodgers, who had rejected the alpine style for this reason.

-However, Britt had his greatest success as a singer of sentimental pop ballads after his final breakthrough in 1942 with the patriotic title There's a Star-Spangled Banner Waving Somewhere.
+However, Britt had his greatest success as a singer of sentimental pop ballads after his final breakthrough in 1942 with the patriotic title "There's a Star-Spangled Banner Waving Somewhere".